aka Cardiovascular Curveball 003

 - There is a broad complex (~120 msec) QRS occurring on every second T wave… This is consistent with bigeminal ventricular premature contractions (VPBs) with recurrent R-on-T phenomenon.

-He arrested again – this time the ECG monitor was suggestive of torsades de pointes (‘twisting of the points’) – presumably because of the barn-door R-on-T phenomenon seen in the above ECG.
+- This time the ECG monitor was suggestive of torsades de pointes (‘twisting of the points’) – presumably because of the barn-door R-on-T phenomenon seen in the above ECG.

 - polymorphic ventricular tachycardia with a rate of >200/min.

 - The axes of the QRS complexes undulate with the polarity of the complexes appearing to shift about the baseline.